 8. Select a directory and enter a recognizable file name to save the CSR so you may locate it later.

-9. (Optional) Enter your YubiKey's management key and click OK.
+9. (Optional) Enter your YubiKey's management key, or check Use Default, and click OK.

 Default Key: 010203040506070801020304050607080102030405060708